aji-s/ESPConnect/README.md

 - Cancelling a flash or download pauses safely.
 Simply run it again when you’re ready.

 ## Privacy & Security
-ESPConnect talks to your hardware entirely inside the browser.
-Firmware files, backups, and diagnostics stay on your machine unless you choose to share them.
+ESPConnect runs fully in your browser—there is no backend, account, or telemetry.
+Firmware files, backups, and diagnostics stay local and only move when you download them yourself.
 Always flash firmware from trusted sources.

 ## License
 ESPConnect is released under the MIT License.
 See [LICENSE](LICENSE) for the full text.